ndbrv/ROSImageSaver/README.md

 # Data Collection
-Collection of image and pose data with Turtlebot
+Python script for collection of image and pose data with Turtlebot